Bet On Thursday Night Football

 The NFL tries to make sure no team is forced to play more than one Thursday Night Football game per season.
 The league wants to ensure teams don’t have to endure the short week of practice required more than once.

 The NFL also tries to make sure the Thursday Night Football game is a marquee matchup, worthy of being the lone game on that day and broadcast in primetime.
-Here’s a look at this season’s Thursday Night Football schedule:
+Here’s a look at this season’s Thursday Night Football schedule, with all games now on Amazon Prime Video:

 When are the Titans playing TNF?

-According to the latest odds from the NFL futures market, both clubs are expected to be in the playoff mix in their respective conferences.
-That could translate into the stakes being awfully high for the final TNF game of the season.
+According to the latest odds from the NFL futures market, all three clubs are expected to be in the playoff mix in their respective conferences.
+With these two games being in the second half of the schedule, both these games could have extensive playoff implications.

 Live betting on Thursday Night Football